 # Point to the master time server server MASTER_ADDRESS restrict default ignore restrict 127.0.0.1 restrict MASTER_ADDRESS mask 255.255.255.255 nomodify notrap noquery driftfile /var/lib/ntp/drift

-- Replace both instances of MASTER_ADDRESS with the IPv4 address of the host where the NTP server is running (the Control Center master host).
+- Replace both instances of MASTER_ADDRESS with the virtual IP address (HA-Virtual-IP) of the high-availability cluster.

 - Save the file and exit the editor.